eranimo/imperianova/docs/game.md

   - OrganizationData

 ### Components
-- TileLocation
+- TilePosition
   - location
 - UnitData
   - unitType
   - health
 - Movable
-  - currentTarget
-  - movementSpeed
-  - movementQueue
+  - currentTarget: world Tile ref
+  - movementType: land or water
+  - movementSpeed: movement cost that can be spent per day
+  - movementQueue: list of tiles to move to next
 - Consumption: an entity that consumes resources
   - requirements
   - status